 AJAX-ZOOM swipe slider is perfectly suited for responsive design.
 It instantly adapts to the size of the outer container.
 Same, as a video player, it is possible to see the images in the slider in full-screen view.
 You can also launch the slider directly as fullscreen view or inside modal box from a link.

 With the functionality of the truly extensive API library, you are able to program highly professional applications.
 We are ready to extend the functionality if the existing is not sufficient for your project.

 Responsive inline images with hover zoom effect and progressive zoom feature on click.
 The AJAX-ZOOM viewer with progressive zoom feature opens in responsive lightbox or at fullscreen.

 You can also configure the extension to replace the entire image with AJAX-ZOOM viewer on click.
 The viewer fills the space of the image.
-User can close the viewer and restore the image.
+The user can close the viewer and restore the inline image.

 In the example, you can switch between these diverse opening modes.